Save Simulation Results with Names as Hashes from the Parameters that Generated Them

 Logical.
 If

-, the script name is ignored during hash generation.- incremental
+TRUE, the script name is ignored during hash generation.- incremental

 Logical.
 If